What’s In My Bag?

 Tokina 10-17mm at 10mm

-This is a good lens, but Sigma 15mm was always my first choice due to its better close focus ability.
+This is a good lens, but a pretty old design.
+The Sigma 15mm was always my first choice due to its better close focus ability.
 More...

-There are situations where a fisheye lens is just too wide, and in these I’ll reach for a superwide rectilinear lens like the 10-24.
+There are situations where a fisheye lens is just too wide, and if I don't have a WACP as mentioned above, I’ll reach for a superwide rectilinear lens like the 10-24.
 Subjects like scalloped hammerheads, eagle rays, and pelagic fish often won’t let you get close enough to give these magnificent subjects the prominence they deserve with a fisheye lens, and you’ll need something with more reach.
 There are lots of options, and most of them are decent, but 10-24 has become my choice because it has slightly sharper corners with most dome ports.